damdafayton/products-project-backend/README.md

 ### Controller
 - CustomPsrUriInterface
-  - CustomPsrHttpResponseInterface
+  - HttpRequest implements CustomPsrHttpResponseInterface
-  - CustomPsrHttpRequestInterface
+  - HttpResponse implements CustomPsrHttpRequestInterface

-    - abstract HttpRequest
-      - BaseController
+- BaseController implements ControllerInterface
   - ProductController

 I have created `CustomPsr....Interface`s to gather together the methods I needed from PSR to build this application.
 Since all of the methods are not needed for such little functionality, I didn't implement the original interfaces.